 - Additionally, employers must provide notices to employees about their FAMLI rights starting January 1, 2025, upon hiring, annually, and within five days of a leave request.

 - Employers with 50 or more employees that provide benefits equal to or better than the state plan will be able to apply to be self-insured.
-The leave package is required to be approved by the Department.
+The leave package is required to be approved by the Maryland Department of Labor.

 Key Features of FAMLI: